hannahwysong/obsidian/01 WSU Classes/Comp Sci/OS Internals and Design/Lecture Notes/CPU Scheduling.md

 	- processes is created or terminated
 - non-preemptive scheduling method must wait for an event to occur before switching
 - preemptive allows a scheduler to interrupt a process
-- a good scheduling algorithm utuilizes the CPU and I/O storage.
+- a good scheduling algorithm utilizes the CPU and I/O storage.
 IT also considers how